BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 <figure><img src="../../../.gitbook/assets/rv2_tut_6_colorForceDiagram_postMod.png" alt=""><figcaption><p>Fig 6-7 : Thrust Object after Modifying Force Diagram</p></figcaption></figure>

 You might have noticed that nothing really changed, except the color of the thrust object.
 It is important to note that the thrust object has now turned <mark style="color:green;">**green**</mark>, indicating that it **needs to be updated**.

+### 6.6 Update the Force Diagram and Thrust Object

 The first step is to again find the horizontal equilibrium, so click ![](../../../.gitbook/assets/rv2\_toolbar\_horiz\_equilibrium.png) `Horizontal equilibrium`.
 It should look like Fig 6-7: